nrs-org/novelslop/content/vol_01/chap_04.typ

   to the boy soccer team and a girl Track & Field team.

-  The boys were mainly practicing on an area roughly a quarter of the field, while the girls team seemed to "not be a team", as there was only a girl there.
-She seemed to be running laps around the track fields.
+  The boys were mainly practicing on an area roughly a quarter of the field, while the girls team seemed to... not really be a team, as there was only a girl there.
+She was running laps around the track fields.

-  It reminded Mona of her own sister, who did this type of training every day.
+  The looks of her reminded Mona of her own sister, who did this type of training every day without skipping.
   It seemed that even at an academic-focused institute, there were still a lot of people who took their clubs very seriously.

-  There, she noticed the slender figure of a running girl.
+  She noticed the slender figure of the running girl.
 The morning fog makes it hard to see how she looked like exactly, so Mona could not quite make out how this girl looked like.